PLeVasseur/plog/articles/022-srs-for-fls-glossary.md

-# Using Spaced-Repitiion Systems (SRS) for Learning the FLS Glossary
+# Using Spaced-Repetition Systems (SRS) for Learning the FLS Glossary

 tl;dr:
 - I'm the team lead of the newly formed [FLS Team] in the Rust Project